centreon/centreon-documentation/versioned_docs/version-23.10/upgrade/upgrade-from-22-10.md

   ![image](../assets/upgrade/web_update_5.png)

-  > If the Centreon BAM module is installed, refer to the [update procedure](../service-mapping/update.md).
+> Refer to the [Centreon BAM](../service-mapping/update.md) and [Centreon MAP](../graph-views/map-web-upgrade.md) dedicated procedures to update these modules.

 6. Deploy the central's configuration from the Centreon web UI by following [this procedure](../monitoring/monitoring-servers/deploying-a-configuration.md).